Auto Loan Calculator

 How Loan Term Length Reshapes Your Total Cost

 The monthly payment difference between a 48-month and 72-month auto loan looks appealing on paper.
-On a $32,750 SUV financed at 6.9% APR with $5,000 down (March 2026 average new-car rate), the 48-month payment is about $663 versus $486 on 72 months - a $177/month spread.
+In an illustrative scenario with a $32,750 SUV, $5,000 down, and 6.9% APR, the 48-month payment is about $663 versus $486 on 72 months - a $177/month spread.
 But that lower payment costs you: total interest jumps from $4,239 on the shorter term to $7,274 on the longer one, a $3,035 penalty for stretching payments.
+Replace 6.9% with the APR in an actual lender quote.

 The 60-month term often hits the practical sweet spot.
 On that same $27,750 loan at 6.9%, the monthly payment lands around $548 with $5,130 in total interest.
 You avoid the steepest interest penalty of the 72- and 84-month options while keeping the payment roughly $115 lower than the aggressive 48-month schedule.